The following is the procedure that needs to be followed to obtain a driving licence.

 The Vehicle to be used for the purpose of instructing the learner driver shall:

 Licenced Motoring Schools are required to use the Student Record Sheet applicable to the particular category,this to ensure training is provided in a structured manner.
 This is kept by you during training and gives an indication of those lessons which have been covered, the lessons taught and the various stages of progress.
 The choice of lesson sequence is at the instructor’s discretion depending on your progress and ability.
-However, all lessons indicated on the Student Record Sheet must have been taught before an application is submitted (See student record sheets for Category A, Category B, Category C and category D).
+However, all lessons indicated on the Student Record Sheet must have been taught before an application is submitted (See student record sheets for SRS Category A, SRS Category B, SRS Category C and SRS Category D).

 Changing Motoring School